 After my needle-felting session, I read for half an hour.

 Needle-felting and reading are two of my favourite hobbies.
-If you’d like some inspiration for hobbies that you can do at home, you can read my post about hobbies for homemakers.
+If you’d like some inspiration for hobbies that you can do at home, you can read my article about hobbies for homemakers.

 2:00 pm–3:30 pm: Afternoon Chores